BjornProllius/SPDSPort/README.md

 # SPDS

-This repository contains a Scala implementation of Synchronized Pushdown Systems, which has been translated from the original project.
+This repository contains a Scala implementation of Synchronized Pushdown Systems, which has been translated from the original project which is hosted at: https://github.com/CodeShield-Security/SPDS

 # Use as Maven dependency